buildpacks/pack/README.md

 that they appear in `builder.toml`.
 This image's base will be the build image associated with a given stack.

 > A buildpack's primary role is to inspect the source code, determine any
-> dependencies that will be required to compile and/or run the app, and provide those dependencies as layers in the
+> dependencies that will be required to compile and/or run the app, and provide runtime dependencies as layers in the
 > final app image.
 >
 > It's important to note that the buildpacks in a builder are not actually executed until